blaisebarrette/QR-Code-generator-ULP-for-Fusion-electronic/README.md

 # QR Code Generator ULP for Fusion Electronics

-A simple and efficient tool to generate QR codes directly in Eagle/Fusion360 Electronics.
+A User Language Program (ULP) for generating QR codes in Autodesk Fusion Electronics (formerly Eagle).

-## Features
+## Requirements
+- curl (usually pre-installed on Mac/Linux)

-- QR code generation from URLs
+- Internet connection (to access the QR code generator)
-- Smart automatic placement on PCB
-- Support for multiple layers (Silkscreen, Documentation)
-- Customizable size (250-5000 mils)
-- Manual positioning with X,Y coordinates
-- Pure JavaScript-based generation
-- Works offline after initial load

 ## Installation

-1. Download the `qrcode_generator.ulp` file
+1. Download `qrcode_generator.ulp`
-2. Place it in an accessible folder
+2. Place it in your ULP directory or any accessible location

-That's it!
-No additional files needed.

 ## Usage

-1. In Eagle/Fusion360 Electronics, open your PCB design
-2. Run the ULP script:
+1. Run the ULP in Fusion Electronics
-   - In Eagle: `File > Run ULP > qrcode_generator.ulp`
-   - In Fusion360: `Tools > Run ULP > qrcode_generator.ulp`

-3. In the dialog window:
-   - Enter the URL for your QR code
+2. Enter the URL you want to encode
-   - Choose the size (in mils)
-   - Select the destination layer
+3. Select size and layer
-   - Default position will be calculated automatically
-   - You can adjust the position manually if needed
+4. Position the QR code as needed

-4. Click OK to generate the QR code
+5. Click OK to generate

-## Supported Layers

-- Top Silkscreen (tPlace)
-- Bottom Silkscreen (bPlace)
-- Top Documentation (tDocu)

-## Automatic Positioning
+## How it Works

-The QR code is automatically positioned to avoid conflicts with your design:
+The ULP uses a web-based QR code generator to create the matrix, then converts it to rectangles in your PCB design.
-- Default position = -(size + 1000) in X and Y
-- Example: For a 500 mils QR code, position = -1500,-1500
-- This position can be adjusted with the "Update Position" button

-## Technical Notes
+## Files
+- `qrcode_generator.ulp` - Main ULP file

-- QR code is generated using pure JavaScript (qrcode.js library)
+- `qr_generator.html` - Web-based QR code generator
-- Minimum size: 250 mils
-- Maximum size: 5000 mils
-- Positioning range: -50000 to +50000 mils
-- Internet connection required only for first use to load the QR code library

-## Contributing

-Contributions are welcome!
-Feel free to:
-- Report bugs
-- Suggest improvements
-- Submit pull requests

-## License

-This project is licensed under the MIT License.

-## Authors

-- Blaise Barrette - Initial design and development